venkateshtata/Fashion-Vector/README.md

 image_path = "/home/venkatesh/Desktop/vector_assignment/inference_test_images/test_image2.jpeg"

-trail = Client("kafka", kafka_config) # set it to "ps" for using Google Pub/Sub and "kafka" to use Apache Kafka mand change the config according to the service you want to use
+client = Cloud(google_config) # set it to "ps" for using Google Pub/Sub and "kafka" to use Apache Kafka mand change the config according to the service you want to use

-trail.produce(image_path)
+client.produce_data(image_path)
 ```